walliDprotocol/VerifiEth-Discord-Bot/README.md

 - 9. Next time you're required to verify your identity with VerifiEth bot on another channel all you need to do reply is `!verify` and add your proof of identity;
 - 10. Discord's Proof of identity can be generated on MyWalliD's interface on the "online IDs" section.

+# Admin Setup

+List of commands to configure the bot!

+### !setup verifyeth
+Initial bot setup.
+The user who type this command will be the admin of the bot.
+obs: When user type this command from a channel this channel (and all the members) are able to send configurations commands to the bot.

+### !setup list
+List all configuration from server

+### !setup config-channel <channel_name>
+Define a channel where validation commands can be sent
+Obs: Can be set if the command !setup is executed on this channel

+### !setup verification-channel <channel_name>
+Define the channel where users start the onboarding process also where they will post validation messages

+### !setup wallet "output role"
+ex: !setup wallet "Enji Token Holder" <br>
+Define a role of a user once is wallet is verified by WalliD

+### !setup erc20 <contract_address> "Project Name" "Role of Owner"
+ex: !setup erc20 0x0d8775f648430679a709e98d2b0cb6250d2887ef "BAT Token" "Bat Token Holder" <br>
+Define the channel where users start the onboarding process also where they will post validation messages

+### !setup remove erc20 <contract_address>
+Remove ERC20 configuration

+### !setup erc721 <contract_address> "Project Name" "Role of Owner"
+ex: !setup erc721 0x0d8775f648430679a709e98d2b0cb6250d2887ef "Sup Ducks" "Sup Duck Owner" <br>
+Define the channel where users start the onboarding process also where they will post validation messages

+### !setup remove erc721 <contract_address>
+Remove ERC721 configuration

+### !setup erc1155 <contract_address> <nft_id> "Project Name" "Role of Owner"
+ex: !setup erc1155 0x495f947276749Ce646f68AC8c248420045cb7b5e "Tiny Turtle" "Tiny Turtle Owner"<br>
+Define the channel where users start the onboarding process also where they will post validation messages

+### !setup remove erc1155 <contract_address>
+Remove ERC1155 configuration